swiftdiaries/cisco-kubeflow-starter-pack/apps/networking/network-traffic/onprem/notebook/README.md

-# Network Traffic Location Prediction
+# Malicious Network Traffic Prediction

 ## What we're going to do